YichuanLi-25/DeNN-based-MOSSSS/README.md

 # DeNN-based-MoSSSS

 ## 📖 Introduction
-The goal of this project is to perform **morphological optimization with neural networks** so that input shell structures become **self-supporting for 3D printing self-supporting single shell**, eliminating the need for additional support structures.
+The goal of this project is to perform **morphological optimization with neural networks** so that input shell structures become **self-supporting for planar 3D printing**, eliminating the need for additional support structures.

 ---